 I’ve been working to perfect this recipe.
-After several tries and tweaks, the DPL office staff has now declared it to be a home run and ready to share with you.
+After several tries and tweaks, my EC office staff has now declared it to be a home run and ready to share with you.
 And with no time to spare just in case you’re looking for something very easy but showy to pull out of your culinary bag of tricks for a July 4th celebration.

 Now before we get into the details, let me warn you that these sliders are a decadent treat.
 When you see the ingredients you may shy away.
 But just remember that they’re small.
 And you could decide to bring them out only for special occasions.
 And who’s to say that every Friday is not a special occasion?

-- 1 package Original Hawaiian 12-pack dinner rolls
+- 1 package Original King's Hawaiian 12-pack dinner rolls

-- 1 small sweet white onion, minced or grated
+- 1 small sweet onion finely minced or grated

 - 3 tablespoons Dijon-style mustard